 How Good is Home-Brew?

 Whilst in the shop I often get asked “How good is home brew?”
-This is never an easy question to answer, because ultimately it comes down to personal preference.
-Personally I love it, and when you make a good brew there is nothing more satisfying than enjoying the fruits of your labour, especially when you’ve managed to achieve or recreate the result you were aiming for.
+This is not the easiest question to answer, because ultimately it comes down to personal preference.
+Personally I believe home brew has never been better.
+Particularly in the quality and variety of beers.
+In wine kits there has been a good range of wines available for some years now, but recent developments have improved the stability of the grape concentrate, meaning it travels better and the flavours are improved and more consistent.
+Plus, when you make a good brew there is nothing more satisfying than enjoying the fruits of your labour, especially when you’ve managed to achieve or recreate the result you were aiming for.

 Many people remember the “Golden Age” of home brew in the late 70’s early 80’s, where the kits were rather poor and of low quality.
 I believe there may have been a reason for this.